-An instructor in the College of Culinary Arts, Chef Neath Pal specializes in International and Asian cuisines.
+An instructor in the College of Culinary Arts, Chef Neath Pal specializes in international and Asian cuisines.

 In 1998 Pal opened Neath’s New American Bistro.
-Bryan Miller, former food critic of the New York Times, praised the restaurant as a “giant leap eastward” for the Providence food scene.
-Blending French and Asian influences, the eclectic menu highlighted the flavors of Pal’s native Cambodia, such as coconut milk, lemongrass, kaffir lime and Thai basil.
+Bryan Miller, the former food critic of the New York Times, praised the restaurant as a “giant leap eastward” for the Providence food scene.
+Blending French and Asian influences, the eclectic menu highlighted the flavors of Pal’s native Cambodia, such as coconut milk, lemongrass, Kaffir lime and Thai basil.

 After nearly a decade, Chef Pal closed his successful restaurant to spend time with his children.
 In 2008, he joined JWU as an instructor and in 2010 was given the Outstanding First Year Teacher Award.
 He also received the 2013 Dean’s Award for Professional Achievement.